 Staging a Dining Room

-Most houses still have some sort of dining room.
-It may be a formal room or just an eat-in area.
-Regardless of the size, a dining room still needs to be staged to show off the space.
+When staging a dining room, there are certain things a home seller should do to show off the space.
 In fact, according to the National Association of Realtors, the dining room is the 4th most important room to stage.
+A dining room can set the stage for a home.
 So let’s talk about the dining room furniture, empty rooms and accessories to show off your space.

 Dining Room Furniture